-Subr Submitting or changing a capacity request and confirming departure as part of the train path service.
-General information The train path service falling under Category 1 of Annex II to Directive 2012/34/EU (minimum access package).
+1. General information The train path service falling under Category 1 of Annex II to Directive 2012/34/EU (minimum access package).
 1.1 Facility As part of the train path service, the following ICT and information services are offered to submit or alter a capacity request or confirm departure: Capacity requests according to TAF/TAP TSI standard, Order Portal, My Trains, DONNA and Train Number List (TNR).
 The departure of a freight train can be confirmed via My Trains.
 Train Number List (TNR) is an ancillary application that displays the valid train numbers that may be used on a specific date by a specific railway undertaking.
-1.2 Provider ProRail Term of validity The train path service (and thus the aforementioned ICT and information services) are provided during the term of the Network Statement.
-2. Function The following ICT services are available for titleholders to submit and alter a capacity request: 2.1 Description Submit capacity requests according to TSI TAF/TAP standard: The submission of capacity requests for train paths, the receipt of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TSI TAF/TAP messages: The Path Request message (based on section 4.2.2.2 of TSI TAF and 4.2.17.1 of TSI TAP).
+1.2 Provider ProRail 1.3 Term of validity The train path service (and thus the aforementioned ICT and information services) are provided during the term of the Network Statement.
+2. Function request: Submit capacity requests according to TSI TAF/TAP standard: The submission of capacity requests for train paths, the receipt of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TSI TAF/TAP messages: The Path Request message (based on section 4.2.2.2 of TSI TAF and 4.2.17.1 of TSI TAP).
 The Path Details message (based on section 4.2.2.3 of TSI TAF and 4.2.17.2 of TSI TAP).
-The Path Details Refused message (based on section 4.2.2.5 of TSI TAF and 4.2.17.4 of TSI TAP).
-The Path Confirmed message (based on section 4.2.2.4 of TSI TAF and 4.2.17.4 of TSI TAP).
+The Path Details Refused message (based on section 4.2.2.5 of TSI TAF and 4.2.17.5 of TSI TAP).
+The Path Confirmed message (based on section 4.2.2.4 of TSI TAF and 4.2.17.4 of 2.1 Description TSI TAP).
 The Receipt Confirmation message (based on section 4.2.2.8 of TSI TAF and 4.2.17.7 of TSI TAP).
 The Path Not Available message (based on section 4.2.2.7 of TSI TAF and 4.2.17.8 of TSI TAP).
 The Path Cancelled message (based on section 4.2.2.6 of TSI TAF and 4.2.17.6 of TSI TAP).
 The Path Coordination message (based on European sector agreements).
 The Error message (based on European sector agreements).
 ProRail receives and sends the messages via the Common Interface and uses the Common Reference Data (Location Codes and Company Codes) in the messages.
 For each message, ProRail determines which data must be provided by the applicants and which data must be sent by ProRail.
 In addition, ProRail determines per message in which situations it can be used and in which situations it cannot be used.
 Order Portal (Orderportaal)